EzCarProject/ECMU/README.md

 </br>
 Q: How do I apply for my plugin to be on the market?</br>
 A: You can apply by clicking right [here](https://docs.google.com/forms/d/10nby7tF1tFCtsPUZ7_uIC8660-jh4I880nULsWTbX94).</br>

-## How to Contribute
-You will need to download a copy of the EzCar source code as we do not host it on this page here.
-You can get to that page by clicking [here](https://github.com/EzCarProject/EzCar).

-## Wiki
-The Wiki is located [here](https://github.com/EzCarProject/ECMU/wiki).